 Related content: Check out how these cards compare to the most valuable baseball cards from the 1980s and 1990s!

-How to Most Valuable Football Cards of the 1980s Compare to 2020 Cards
+How the Most Valuable Football Cards of the 1980s Compare to 2020 Cards

 If you ever needed confirmation that the 1980s were a simpler time, this is certainly it.
 There were no flashy refractors, countless parallels, or rare inserts.
 Just a bunch of simply designed base cards.
-This is probably the last decade where this rings true so these cards have a little extra charm if you ask us.
+This is probably the last decade where this rings true.
+Therefore, these cards have a little extra charm if you’re asking us.

-While you may like the simple design, the cards are far more common the some of the most valuable football cards you see today.
-Therefore, they can’t hold a candle to some of the obscene value we see going into 2021.
+While you may like the simple design, the cards are far more common than some of the most valuable football cards you see today.
+Therefore, they can’t hold a candle to some of the obscene values we see going into 2021.
 However, as you can see, there is quite a market for mint condition rookie cards of NFL legends that started their careers in this decade.
-So next time you’re about to unload on some Gold Refractor Purple Twist Shattered Ice Teal Lime Neon Prizm card from 2020, why not consider taking a step back and considering one of these classic beauties!
+So next time you’re about to unload on some Gold Refractor Purple Twist Shattered Ice Teal Lime Neon Prizm card from the modern era, why not consider taking a step back to consider one of these classic beauties!